Soul-twan/PWS-Macropad/README.md

   4. Move the folder labelled "Microcontroller code" over to the root of the Pico.
 Be sure to move the entire folder, not just its contents

 If done properly, the Pico should disconnect automatically after moving over the folder.

+PCB designed with KiCad 9.0 and should work with PCB ordering services such as PCBWay.